In-form De Bruyne stepping up to lead Man City’s fight against ‘same stuff’ Champions League failures

 And the City boss is thankful to have such a creative force that can make a difference, particularly against risk-averse Diego Simeone, who lined his side up in an already infamous 5-5-0 formation that failed to produce a single shot at the Etihad Stadium.

-The Premier League champions fared little better, although they at least tried to be creative, and when Phil Foden carved open the best opportunity, De Bruyne slammed it past Jan Oblak.
+The Premier League champions fared little better, although they at least tried to be creative, and when Phil Foden carved open the best opportunity, De Bruyne slotted the ball past Jan Oblak.

-His opening goal in the thrilling 2-2 draw with Liverpool on Sunday was his sixth goal in six games and, without an orthodox striker, De Bruyne – so often the player that lays on opportunities for his team-mates, has stepped up to make the difference with key strikes.
+His opening goal in the thrilling 2-2 draw with Liverpool on Sunday was his sixth goal in six games and, without an orthodox striker, De Bruyne – so often the player that lays on opportunities for his team-mates – has stepped up to make the difference with key contributions.

 “I like that he is a player who does not just make a lot of assists, he is scoring a lot.
 I told him he has to score more goals to reach another stage,” Guardiola said on Sunday.